Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Modest back support without added pillows
+• Back support is basic without added pillows

 Pros & Cons